KSX666/Ship/README.md

 # Dynamic positioning and rescue facilities for vessels
 This repository contains:
-- Codes for Server and Client
+- Code for Server and Client
 - Used library
 - STL model